rogozinds/todos_aws/README.md

-## Simple Todo App with AWS amplify, every step is a separate commit/tag.
+## Simple Todo App with AWS amplify, every step is a separate tag in paranthesis.

-### Create a React app from the template
+### Create a React app from the template(create_npx)
 npx create-react-app todo-list
 cd todo-list
 npm start